seanemile/gas-optimization/README.md

 ## GAS-2: Cache frequently used Storage variable, Mapping Structs
 <!--GAS-2 Tip -->
 - Description: Cache a mapping's value in a local storage variable when the value is accessed multiple times, saves ~42 gas per access due to not having to recalculate the key's keccak256 hash (Gkeccak256 - 30 gas) and that calculation's associated stack operations.
 Caching an array's struct avoids recalculating the array offsets into memory)

+- Storage variable:The instances below point to the second+ access of a state variable within a function.
+Caching of a state variable replaces each Gwarmaccess (100 gas) with a much cheaper stack read.
+Other less obvious fixes/optimizations include having local memory caches of state variable structs, or having local caches of state variable contracts/addresses.
 - Example: [Tip2.sol](https://github.com/seanemile/gas-optimization/blob/main/src/Tip2.sol)

 ```solidity